-The advantage of dry-fire training is that you can do it in the comfort of your own home.
-However, your home is not a shooting range, and therefore certain safety guidelines should always be followed.
+The advantage of dry-fire training is doing it in the comfort of your own home.
+However, your home is not a shooting range, and therefore, you always should follow certain safety guidelines.

-1. Unload your firearm completely.
-If you are using magazines, ensure that they are all unloaded as well.
+- Unload your firearm completely.
+If you are using magazines, ensure they also are unloaded.

-2. Inform anyone else in the dwelling that you are going to be practicing so that they can minimize any distractions.
+- Inform everyone else in the dwelling that you will be practicing so they can minimize any distractions.

-3. Do not have any live ammunition AT ALL in the room where you are practicing.
+- Do not have any live ammunition at all in the room where you are practicing.

-5. Set firm start and stop times for practice.
-When the time to stop comes – STOP.
+- Set firm start and stop times for practice.
+When the time to stop comes, stop.

 Limit your practice time to 15-20 minutes.
-Practice is by it’s nature repetitive, and the repetition, while necessary for building muscle memory, can easily lead to boredom.
-Boredom can cause your mind to wander from the task at hand, and when handling a firearm, your mind MUST be on the task at hand and no where else.
+Practice is, by its nature repetitive, and the repetition, while necessary for building muscle memory, can easily lead to boredom.
+Boredom can cause your mind to wander from the task, and when handling a firearm, your mind must be on the task and nowhere else.

 When the time to stop comes, stop.
 You are no longer practicing, and you should treat the firearm as if it is loaded.
 That is because most negligent discharges that happen when people are dry firing occur after the person stops practicing, loads the weapon, and then absent mindedly does another “dry-fire” exercise.